-Darkness is setting upon the world; the workweek is coming to a close.
+Darkness is settling upon the world; the workweek is coming to a close.
 A week of activity, a week of growth, a tiring week.
 But as the sun goes down, a new day is being ushered in: the day for which we toiled the entire week, a day of rest and tranquility, the holy Shabbat.

 Greeting the Shabbat (and also Jewish holidays) are girls and women across the globe.
 Shortly before sunset they light candles, which usher in peace and blessing to their homes and to the world.

-Click here for the candle lighting instructions.
+Click here for the candle-lighting instructions.

 Origin and Reasons